mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 Client errors (HTTP 4XX) indicate a problem with the client request and can typically not be resolved by retrying the request.
-HTTP 409 errors typically indicate that the client and the PoS backend is out-of-sync about the state of a given resource (e.g., payment, refund, ...).
+HTTP 409 errors typically indicate that the client and the PoS backend is out-of-sync about the state of a given resource (e.g., trying to capture a reservation that is not yet reserved or initiating a payment on a PoS that already has an active payment).
 If possible, the client should try to query the given resource to fix any inconsistencies between the client and the PoS backend.

+### Error handling examples

+TODO